Plant Problem Lab

-For spider plant, adjust the diagnosis around this plant profile: Spider plants commonly get brown tips from water quality, salts, dry air, or watering swings, but they can also yellow from wet soil or low light.
+For spider plant, read this symptom alongside how the plant usually behaves: Spider plants commonly get brown tips from water quality, salts, dry air, or watering swings, but they can also yellow from wet soil or low light.

 Look for white mineral crust if tips are browning.